MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

     exceptions
     | where timestamp between (datetime(2022-05-11 00:00) .. datetime(2022-05-13 00:00))
     ```
 - Worker Role includes a system to record custom requests with custom ID, but it's not included in the exception record.
-It will be the same as situation 1.
+It will be the same as previous situation.
 - Worker Role includes a system to record custom requests with custom ID, and it's included in the exception record, such as the line 62 of the example.
 The way to record the function of WorkerRole application as request, it will be the same as situation of WebRole.Y ou can check the **Failures** page or **Logs** page to find the related requests and exceptions.
 The query used in Logs page will be like:

     ```